pathfindertimothy/graphql_api_testing/README.md

 ## Pre-requisite
 - System must have node.js and npm package installed
+    - node version used is 20.
+It gives a token error if some lesser version are used
 - Pull the repo from github to a local system
 - Run: `npm install` to install all the packages needed
     - If the packages fail to install, install the following packages using npm